lab596/civiform/Deploy-System-Prerequisites-and-Developer-Setup.md

 This page contains instructions for the setup you should go through before you start development work on the deploy system.
 It is intended as a step by step guide and you are encouraged to improve the documentation if any step is not straight forward in its current state.

-Note: These steps are AWS specific as there are not any current production deployments using Azure or any cloud provider other than AWS.
+Note: These steps are AWS specific as there are not any current production deployments using another cloud provider.
+Azure deployments are currently paused and Azure instructions here may not work.
 Please update the documentation accordingly as this changes.

 ## Install Required Tooling